Symplectic capacities from Hamiltonian circle actions: Introduction

-Since all weights at $F_{\max}$ are $-1$ and $[\omega]$ is integral, the symplectic area $b-a$ of a gradient sphere from $F_{\smax}$ to $F_{\max}$ is a positive integer.
+Since $[\omega]$ is $m$~times the generator of $H^2(\Gr(k,m),\Z)$ and all weights at $F_{\max}$ are~$-1$, the difference $H_{\max} - H_{\smax}$, which is the symplectic area of a gradient sphere from $F_{\smax}$ to $F_{\max}$, is equal to~$m$.
 See Lemma~\ref{lem:moment_map}.
-This shows that one is a lower bound for the Gromov width.
-They also showed that nonvanishing Gromov-Witten invariant with a point constraint gives an upper bound.
-Using the result on the Gromov-Witten invariants of $\Gr(k,m)$ by Siebert and Tian~\cite{ST}, they concluded that one is also an upper bound.
+This shows that the Gromov width is at least~$m$.
+To check this lower bound is indeed the Gromov width, they used the fact by Gromov (Proposition~\ref{prop:upper_bound}) that a nonvanishing Gromov-Witten invariant with a point insertion gives an upper bound.
+By the result on the Gromov-Witten invariants of $\Gr(k,m)$ by Siebert and Tian~\cite{ST}, they concluded that $m$ is also an upper bound.

-In this paper, we get a similar result in a more general setting.
-A symplectic manifold $(M, \omega)$ is called \textbf{monotone} if $[\omega] = c_1(M)$.
-So the complex Grassmannian $\Gr(k,m)$ has Gromov width $m$ in our setting.
-We state our main theorem. \begin{thm} Let $(M, \omega)$ be a closed monotone symplectic manifold of dimension $2n$.
-Suppose there is a semifree Hamiltonian $S^1$ action on $M$ such that the maximum fixed point set with respect to the moment map $H$ consists of one point.
-Then the Gromov width of $M$ is given by

-where $F_{\max}$ and $F_{\smax}$ are maximum and second maximal fixed component of the action with respect to $H$, respectively. \end{thm}